Epoggi/Trento-HH_IoT-Project/README.md

 -Install node and npm to your computer.

--Hit 'npm install' at the cloned repository in terminal.
+-Hit 'npm install' at the cloned repository location with terminal.

 -If all went well 'npm start' should start the web application.